jeffory/Gir-CMS/readme.md

 project is designed to be dynamic enough to (with a little effort) serve most text based formats.
 You are also able to code in any standards you want.

-*There is another apparently open source project that has been brought to my attention with the same name: [gir-cms.com](http://gir-cms.com/) (Site's in Russian)*
+**There is another apparently open source project that has been brought to my attention with the same name: [gir-cms.com](http://gir-cms.com/) (Site's in Russian, I have nothing to do with it).
+I may change the name of the project in the future because of this.**

 ## Requirements